sbaugher/arangodb-kubernetes/README.md

 # ArangoDB on Kubernetes

+## New Project from the Mothership

+As of March, 20, 2018, ArangoDB has released a Kubernetes project of their own.
+It can be found at: https://github.com/arangodb/kube-arangodb  For those of you using this project, I'd encourage you to checkout their project.
+While it is not yet production ready, it will inevitably surpass this project in terms of robustness and support.

 ## New Support for StatefulSets

 There is now a new file `clusterv2.yaml`, that allows you to quickly set-up an ArangoDB cluster on Kubernetes.
 This script should work with Kubernetes 1.5 and above.
 If you can, I'd recommend using this method to get your cluster up and running.